Release Of Special Mosquitos Halts Dengue Fever Outbreak

 The project also saw large community participation, with schoolchildren involved in growing and releasing the mosquitos.
 The program has now spread to 11 other countries, with community projects taking place specifically in high-risk regions, including Rio de Janeiro in Brazil, Medellin in Colombia, and Indonesia.

 In Rio de Janeiro, mosquitos have been released in the hope of targeting and eliminating the Zika virus.
-The results look promising but the experiment has only been conducted in small areas of the city.
+The results look promising, but the experiment has only been conducted in small areas of the city.

 As of now, O’Neill is confident that the technology for creating Wolbachia-carrying mosquitos is safe and does not prove to have any downsides for the environment.
 The mosquitos have been in the field for seven years and the effects have not slowed down, providing hope that the solution is long-lasting.